-Limited resources may not allow for you or your organization to create and maintain a presence on every social media platform that exists, and those that are newly created, yet the discussion of these considerations in your development of strategy early on in the change process is critical.
+Limited resources may not allow you to create and maintain a presence on every social media platform that exists, yet the discussion of these considerations in your development of strategy early on in the change process is critical.

 Gone are the days when a press release would reach enough of the audience you hoped to influence.

-As we consider organizational communication as part of the process of managing change, an area that is of great interest to me is that of corporate social responsibility.
+As we consider organizational communication as part of the process of managing change, an area of great interest to me is in corporate social responsibility.

 Where this relates to social media management and organizational communication is in external stakeholders developing their perceptions of a company based on that organization's attention to efforts around corporate social responsibility.

-Where those external audience members might be future customers, candidates for employment, or business partners, it is important to engage with them proactively so as to be able to positively, and ethically, influence perceptions.
+Where those external audience members might be future customers, candidates for employment, or business partners, it's important to engage with them proactively to be able to positively, and ethically, influence perceptions.